NakedDevA/SnowFlyer2/README.md

 A minimal trainer to enable free camera mode in Snowrunner

-Tested on version 23 (Season 9, Mastodon update),  Steam and Epic versions.
+Tested on version 24.0 (Season 10, British Colombia release),  Steam and Epic versions.

 ## Usage